dhelgerson/ObsidianVault/build-systems.md

 - allow user to specify other build flags, possibly for performance or portability.
 ## Common Build Systems:
 ### Autotools
+Pros:
 - easiest to grasp
-- fairly limited
 - often augmented by pkgconfig
+Cons:
 - POSIX only
+- fairly limited
 - inherently dependent on make
 ### Cmake
+Pros:
 - many moving parts
 - multi-platform
 - interchangeable make systems.
 - convenient TUI
+- can also be augmented by pkgconfig
+Cons:
 - overly reliant on .cmake files
-- can also be augmented by pkgconfig
 - at the mercy of the dev to write a good/portable Cmakelist.txt
 ## What about Make?
 - not a build system (exceptions exist)